 These are all popular destinations for tourists visiting Rome.
 There is much to see and do in this beautiful city, so plan your trip carefully!

-If you want an unforgettable culinary experience, Paris is the place to be.
-Rome is probably a better choice if you’re more interested in art and history.
+If you want an unforgettable trip around the Eiffel Tower while eating crepes, Paris is the place to be.
+Rome is probably a better choice if you’re more interested in admiring its structures and incredible food separately.
 Ultimately, it’s up to you to decide which city is right for you.

 See Related: Picasso Museum